 Here at home, we need to reward innovation and ensure businesses in our community have the support they need to grow and compete.
 We must invest in research and development in the clean energy sector to create good jobs in technology, manufacturing and construction.
 We must help our small business thrive, innovate and hire by providing access to capital, reducing unnecessary red tape, and making sure small business taxes are fair and encourage growth.
-We must also ensure our workers have the skills those businesses need to compete by focusing on vocational training in high school, coupled with apprenticeships and 1 or 2 years of post high school education.
+We must also ensure our workers have the skills those businesses need to compete with skills training and investments in our community colleges.

 Finally, we must make strategic investments in long-term growth – infrastructure, energy and education.
 For our economy to recover, we must be willing to invest in that recovery.

 For more information on my work and views on growing our economy or to let me know your thoughts, questions or concerns, please contact me.
 I look forward to hearing from you.

 A Senate amendment to Congresswoman Elizabeth Esty’s (CT-05) bipartisan Women in Aerospace Education Act (H.R.
 4254) passed the U.S. House of Representatives by voice vote earlier this afternoon.
 The Women in Aerospace Education Act first passed the House in December 2017 by a vote of 409 to 17, was amended and passed the Senate by unanimous consent in late September, 2018.
 The Women in Aerospace Education Act now awaits President Donald Trump’s signature.